HappyCodingMama/number-Guesser/README.md

 3. Assign UI min and max

-4.Listen for guess
+4. Listen for guess
-GuessBtn = add event, after 'click' call function define guess which is value of guessInput
+GuessBtn = add event, after 'click' call function define guess which is value of guessInput and return an integer

 if it's not a number or less than min or greater than max load function setMessage
 : argument are please enter a number between min and max , red

-5.define function setMessage
+5. define function setMessage
 argument are msg, color
 assigning - color, msg

-6.Check if won
+6. Check if won
 * if guess is equal winningNum
 * then, Disable input
 * then, change border color : green